jianlin-cheng/DProQA/README.md

 ![tm_loss.png](./images/CASP15.png)

 ------------------------
-[DProQA](https://www.biorxiv.org/content/10.1101/2022.05.19.492741v3), is a Gated-Graph Transformer model for end-to-end protein complex structure's quality evaluation.
+DProA, is a Gated-Graph Transformer model for  end-to-end protein complex structure's quality evaluation.
 DProQA achieves significant speed-ups and better quality compared to current baseline method.
-If you have any questions or suggestions, please contact us by  <xcbh6@umsystem.edu>
+If you have any questions or suggestions, please contact us by  <xcbh6@umsystem.edu>.
-.
 We are happy to help!

 ![pipeline.png](./images/pipeline.png)